boykin345/food-ai-app/README.md

 N2.
 As an app user, I want to be able to see an accounts icon, so that I can navigate to the settings page more easily. - 1

+---
+Integration Testing

+Z1.
+As a developer, I want to write an integration test to check whether the homepage loads correctly after logging in, so I know this part of the app works correctly

 ## Technologies
 Firebase: Back-End Development